Best double glazing companies

-Types of doors: entrance doors, bi-fold, French, patio in uPVC, timber, aluminum and composite.
+Types of doors: aluminium bi-fold in a range of colours, aluminium and uPVC patio and French doors in timber, aluminum and composite.

 Window energy ratings: A+ rating as standard for uPVC casement windows.
 Triple glazing is A++.
-It doesn't state the energy ratings for other double glazing.
+It doesn't state the energy ratings for other double glazing on its website.

 Window and door guarantees: 10-year guarantee on all new windows.
 Windows and doors of different materials can have different additional guarantees, such as 30 years against rot and fungus on timber windows and doors.
 Some have a lifetime guarantee.
 These can be switched to a different owner, but at a cost.

-Other services Everest offers: conservatories, garage doors, flat roots, roofline/rooftrim (such as guttering, bargeboards, cladding etc), driveways, artificial grass and security alarm systems.
+Other services Everest offers: flat roots, roofline/rooftrim (such as guttering, bargeboards, cladding etc), driveways, artificial grass, Yale smart locks and security alarm systems.

 Competent Persons Scheme: accredited by Fenestration Self-Assessment Scheme and Glass and Glazing Federation, which means Everest installers can self-certify that the double glazing is compliant with building regulations.
 This saves you from having to contact building control yourself.